 No Project / Task Time Project Lead Effects of non- implementation Outcome sought / Objective Project Size Cost 5 Explore feasibility of improving the quality of indoor/outdoor sports facilities Long term BPC officers Stagnation of sports clubs' aspirations.
-Improved facilities including enhanced access and parking.
-Large Large 6 Provide allotments to meet identified need and avoid need to drive to grow food.
-Short term NP Steering Group Lack of amenity.
+Improved facilities eg 3G/4G pitch, indoor gym, enhanced access and parking.
+Large High 6 Provide allotments to meet identified need and avoid need to drive to grow food.
+Mid term NP Steering Group Lack of amenity.
 Horticultural Society has established a need for at least 10 allotments.
-Med Med 7 Work with the Chiltern Society and with input from Dacorum funded staff to improve rural rights of way and other historic routes.
-On- going NP Steering Group Loss of valuable routes pedestrian footpath routes Improve access to the countryside by maintaining existing paths and providing new paths.
-Var Var 8 Work with developers to include safer pedestrian and cyclist access to the centre of the village (priority - footpath from Lancaster Drive into the village).
-As need arises NP Steering Group Chair of Planning Committee More vehicle journeys to village centre Easier and safer pedestrian and cyclist journeys throughout the village.
-Var Nil to village 9 a) Seek designation of Bovingdon Green as a conservation area.b) Provide evidence for possible extension of Bovingdon Conservation Area along the High Street.
+Med Med 7 Work with the Chiltern Society and with input from Dacorum funded staff to improve rural rights of way and other historic routes eg improved signage and seasonal maintenance and explore a new network of Greenways.
+On- going NP Steering Group Loss of valuable routes pedestrian footpath routes Improve access to the countryside by providing new and maintaining existing paths.
+Various Var- ious 8 Work with developers to include safer pedestrian and cyclist access to the centre of the village (priority - footpath from Lancaster Drive into the village).
+As opport -unity arises NP Steering Group/Chair of Planning Committee More vehicle journeys to village centre Easier and safer pedestrian/cycle journeys through throughout village.
+Various Nil to village 9 a) Seek designation of Bovingdon Green as a conservation area. b) Provide evidence for extension of Bovingdon Conservation Area along High Street. c) Consider additional protection to avoid verge damage on the Green.
 Long term NP Steering Group Potential loss of heritage assets and character of Bovingdon Green.
 Not recognise the heritage value. a) To retain the unique character Bovingdon Green. b) Future extension of High Street conservation area.
-Mediu m Small 10 Undertake a feasibility study to improve or rebuild the Memorial Hall as a Community Hub.
+Med Low 10 Undertake a feasibility study to improve or re- build the Memorial Hall as a Community Hub.
 Mid term BPC Officers Residents may be forced to use other facilities Multi-use community facility for ad-hoc use, incl. office space.
-Large Large
+Large High 11 Recruit volunteers for community projects such as maintaining footpaths, wildlife corridors, Springfield and Bovingdon Connect Short term NP Steering Group Unable to realise Neighbourhood Plan ambitions Vibrant community supporting its environment Med Low